 - Lack of opportunities to grow

 To thrive in their workplace, employees need opportunities to grow their skills and talent.
 This isn’t just about career advancement.
 It’s about feeling satisfied by their work and taking pride in their ability to improve their performance and increase their responsibility.
 Employees need to work toward goals that are ambitious but achievable, so they’ll feel driven to come to work each day.
 Setting work performance goals together will ensure they stay motivated.
+To go the extra mile, hire a motivational trainer who will share actionable advice for growing new skills.

 - Poor working relationships